lucasvazq/dotfiles/README.md

 _When a new day starts, the [Astronomy Picture of the Day][astropix] is selected as your new wallpaper._
 _Based on the colors of this image, the general color scheme of the rest of the components of your ship was established._
-_I've improved it for Python hunting, while the command center is built with Vscode, the database is handled by psqalien and communications are done with Octocat and Heroku._
+_I've improved it for coding in Python, using tmux and Vscode.
+Also, there are some default services: PostgreSQL for the database, Github for Git repository hosting and Heroku for creating apps._

 [astropix]: https://apod.nasa.gov/apod/astropix.html